john-tipper/johntipper.org/web/content/posts/2020-09-12-cdk-static-website/index.md

 ```

-Let's define our API using OpenAPI, where we define an endpoint hat the user will call and receive a hello world response.
+Let's define our API using OpenAPI, where we define an endpoint hat the user will call and receive a hello world response (we define the api endpoints to reside behind an initial path prefix of `/api`).

 ```yaml
 openapi: 3.0.0